valentinradu/Trellis/README.md

 ### The Dispatcher

 The dispatcher's main purpose is to publish actions (`publish(action:)`), starting the process that will make all the other actors react.
-Beyond that, it also initially registers the workers and middlewares.
+Beyond that, it also initially registers the reducers and middlewares.

 ## Common patterns

 ### Blocking an action

 There is no built-in way to block an action, one of the rules Firestarter follows is: once an action is published, it will always either complete or fail.
 This is keeping everything consistent and predictable and its very helpful for debugging.
-However, it's trivial to add a `.noop` action that gets ignored by all your workers.
+However, it's trivial to add a `.noop` action that gets ignored by all your reducers.
 Redirecting to this `.noop` action in the middleware will behave like you're blocking current the action, however, it also keeps things predictable and consistent as described above.

 ```swift
 /// Blocking actions when the user is not authenticated